Pupil Premium

 Our school’s aim is to expose our pupils to as many opportunities as possible, ensure they receive excellent teaching from inspirational teachers and nurture a ‘can do’ attitude.
 In short, we want to enable all our pupils, regardless of socio-economic background, to be provided with the opportunities to succeed in life.
 Any financial barriers that exist should be alleviated by the premium; pupils who are in receipt of the Pupil Premium should have the same opportunities as their peers.

-The pupils that are eligible for the pupil premium are not a homogenous group of young people therefore a range of challenges is to be expected.
+The pupils that are eligible for the pupil premium are not a homogenous group of young people therefore a range of barriers is to be expected.
 We cannot make assumptions about our pupils and their home lives; it is also important to be aware that their situations can change.
-We need a detailed analysis of the academic and social profile of each of the disadvantaged pupils who are underperforming, together with an assessment of potential challenges to learning and knowledge of their “motivators”.
+We need a detailed analysis of the academic and social profile of each of the disadvantaged pupils who are underperforming, together with an assessment of potential barriers to learning and knowledge of their “motivators”.
 The impact of lockdown during the Covid-19 pandemic on our pupils is also an important factor this year, if not the most important.
 Profiling our pupils helps us identify target groups in each year group to work with through short, sharp interventions ranging from one-day events, to ten-week programmes.
-All stakeholders, including canteen staff, are involved in establishing challenges and motivators and have identified 7 main challenges:
+All stakeholders, including canteen staff, are involved in establishing barriers and motivators and have identified 7 main barriers:

 • Accessing the curriculum can be difficult due to gaps in vocabulary and reading & numeracy skills.
 Access can also be limited through lack of resources (e.g. an electronic device -other than a mobile phone- to access Google Classroom, on-line textbooks and other software purchased by the school; subject specific resources such as an instrument for GCSE music, bilingual dictionaries, Art materials etc.).
 Low cultural capital (exposure to cultural experiences and background knowledge that those from more affluent homes take for granted) can also be a barrier to accessing the curriculum (accessing some GCSE papers at times requires a cultural capital some pupils do not have).
 Some pupils also display difficulty with retaining information.